xbeat/Machine-Learning/README.md

 Introduction to LLM-Based Agents

 LLM-Based Agents are systems that leverage large language models to plan, reason, and act in real-world scenarios.
 These agents combine the powerful natural language processing capabilities of LLMs with decision-making algorithms to perform complex tasks autonomously.
 They represent a significant advancement in artificial intelligence, enabling more sophisticated interactions between humans and machines.

+## Measuring Data Drift with KL Divergence and Wasserstein Distance

+Understanding Data Drift Detection

+Data drift represents the change in data distribution over time that can degrade model performance.
+Detection requires comparing probability distributions between a reference dataset and production data using statistical measures to quantify the magnitude of drift.

 ## Avoid Multiple Function Calls with Tuple Unpacking